Please read below to learn more about the many amazing organizations that Univera Serve First™ has donated products to!

 For over thirty years, the Ronald McDonald House BC has been providing accommodation for children and their families who are travelling to Vancouver for their child’s major health treatments.
 The house is managed by a small staff and volunteers, and is operated by the Children’s Family House Society of BC, an independent, Board-directed, non-profit organization.

-FISH is the largest food bank network in Pierce County, with seven food banks and an innovative Mobile Food Bank.
+Nourish Pierce County (formerly FISH Food Banks) is the largest food bank network in Pierce County, with seven food banks and an innovative Mobile Food Bank.
 The mission of FISH Food Banks of Pierce County is to provide nutritious food for people in need with compassion, dignity and respect.
 Clients are able to “shop” for the foods that best meet the needs of their families.
 No one in need is turned away.
 In 2013, FISH Food Banks served 562,188 people.
 Since 2008, the community’s need for food distribution through FISH has increased 137%.
 For every $1 donated, FISH can distribute more than $7 worth of food!

 Metropolitan Improvement District

 The Metropolitan Improvement District‘s mission is,”To create a health, vibrant downtown.”
 They work to keep downtown”economically competitive, address transportation challenges and ensure a safe, clean and inviting urban experience for workers, residents and visitors.”